StEugen/cybersamurai/scrap-code/hardware-list/README.md

 ## this is just neeeded for some record keeping of hardware
-1) Add edit of cabinet and of elements inside
-2) take from .xslx
-3) add css
+Functionally done, but still there are things to be added
+## Things to add

-search by id, search by cabinet
+search by id, search by cabinet, take info from excel file